FAIR-UMN/FAIR-UMN-CDMS/README.md

 ## Additional FAIR Exercies

-Different types of ML approaches to this regression problem can be found in a folder labeled `Excercies`.
-This folder primarily containes Jupyter notebooks which contain detailed explanations.
+Different types of ML approaches to this regression problem can be found in a folder labeled `Exercises`.
+This folder primarily containes Jupyter notebooks which contains detailed explanations for each method.
 The notebooks were originally authored by Avik Roy ([original repo](https://github.com/yorkiva/FAIR-Exercises)), which have now been merged with the FAIR-UMN-CDMS repository.
 To run the notebooks, one would have to setup a conda environment using the above instructions.

 ## Convolutional Neural Networks